dfilatov/jspath/readme.md

 </table>

 Logical operators convert their operands to boolean values using next rules:
-  * if operand is array (as you remember result of applying subpath is also array):
+  * if operand is an array (as you remember result of applying subpath is also array):
     * if length of array greater than zero, result will be true
     * else result will be false
   * Casting with double NOT (!!) javascript operator to be used in any other cases.